thomaspoignant/go-feature-flag-demo/README.md

 # GO Feature Flag demo

-This repository contains a demo app which display a webapp containing a grid of users.
+This repository contains a demo app using the library [`thomaspoignant/go-feature-flag`](https://github.com/thomaspoignant/go-feature-flag) which display a webapp containing a grid of users.
-Each square is a different user.
+Each square is a different user and can be change by modifying the feature flag `color-box`.

 With this demo app you can modify your flag and visually see which users are impacted by the change.

 https://user-images.githubusercontent.com/17908063/168597717-489d64e6-3e52-4d3c-aa7c-86f89dabd278.mp4

+In this example we can see how randomly the flag apply to only a percentage of the users.

 ## About the app